digicert/pkilint/README.md

 After the Docker image has been pulled, all command-line linters are available, as well as the Uvicorn and Gunicorn commands to start the
 REST API server.

-A few examples:
+A few examples demonstrating use of the Docker image are provided below.

-Linting an S/MIME certificate:
+#### Linting an S/MIME certificate

 ```shell
 $ echo '-----BEGIN CERTIFICATE-----